sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 to, or don't wait if you don't want or don't need to - take your pick.
 This is a joy to a programmer (or coder as we call them nowadays).

-Event based programming exists, and is useful in a lot of situations.
+Event based programming is good, and is useful in a lot of situations.
-However, using it to share threads because of the expense of having a thread is conflating the two concepts.
+However, using it to share a thread because of the expense of having a thread is conflating the two concepts.
+If you afraid of concurrency primitives, and you want concurrency you'll be better served by Go. _That's why I see Go as mainly an alternative to Javascript_ Go provides a much safer way to do concurrency, but it still uses shared threads via Goroutines.

 Thread sharing as a performance optimization is a temporary artifact, and will eventually fade away into the history books.
 Better still, don't use threads at all, use processes that don't/can't share memory.